Prompting

 The risk is larger in 2026 agent pipelines.
 A single user request may pass through a planner, retriever, tool selector, and final-answer generator.
 If one step uses a soft prompt, the failure can propagate into later tool calls.
 A hidden planning bias may pick the wrong tool, then the final response looks polished enough to hide the original mistake.

-Soft prompting is model-adaptation work rather than a standalone FutureAGI surface, so FutureAGI handles it through adjacent workflow surfaces: fi.prompt.Prompt for prompt artifacts and versions, agent-opt optimizers such as ProTeGi and GEPA for candidate search, and fi.evals metrics such as PromptAdherence, TaskCompletion, and Groundedness for regression gates.
+Soft prompting is model-adaptation work rather than a standalone FutureAGI surface, so FutureAGI handles it through adjacent workflow surfaces: fi.prompt.Prompt for prompt artifacts and versions and fi.evals metrics such as TaskCompletion, Groundedness, and Faithfulness for regression gates.
 FutureAGI’s approach is to treat the soft prompt as a versioned artifact that earns promotion only through measured behavior on the same dataset and trace cohorts as the baseline.

-Example: a support agent uses a hard prompt plus retrieval context, but answer quality stalls on 600 labeled tickets.
+Example: a support agent uses a hard prompt plus retrieval context on a Llama 4 70B serving stack, but answer quality stalls on 600 labeled tickets.
 The team trains a 20-token soft prompt against that dataset while keeping the base model fixed.
 They register the candidate as soft-prompt=v4, run the same eval cohort, and compare it with the best hard prompt.
-TaskCompletion measures whether the support job finished, PromptAdherence catches instruction drift, and Groundedness checks whether the answer stayed tied to retrieved policy text.
+TaskCompletion measures whether the support job finished, Faithfulness catches instruction drift, and Groundedness checks whether the answer stayed tied to retrieved policy text.

 Measure a soft prompt by comparing behavior across versions, not by inspecting the embedding values: